 Opposition to long coal trains on the Bay’s shore is growing.
 Along with 80 other local organizations, small business owners, and elected officials, Baykeeper has joined with the Sierra Club to urge Oakland leaders to prohibit coal export from Oakland.
 Twelve thousand people have signed a Sierra Club petition against coal export.
 Oakland Mayor Libby Schaaf and other Bay Area leaders have taken a public stand against it.
 On September 21, the Oakland City Council will hold a public hearing on the public health impacts of shipping coal through the city by train.

 The export terminal is slated to be built on land owned by the city of Oakland, so Oakland leaders have the authority to prohibit using it for shipping coal.
 However, the terminal’s developer has been moving ahead on coal export, and a company has already been chosen to operate the terminal.

 To create additional pressure for stopping coal export from Oakland, Baykeeper has also joined opposition at the source of the coal.
 Four coal-producing Utah counties have agreed to put up $53 million for the Oakland terminal construction.
-Baykeeper is working with Green Action for Health and Environmental Justice and Utah Waterkeeper organizations—members of our Waterkeeper Alliance, an international network of grassroots groups working for clean water—to get that $53 million in coal terminal funding cut off.
+Baykeeper is working with Green Action for Health and Environmental Justice and Utah Waterkeeper organizations to get that $53 million in coal terminal funding cut off.

 Coal trains don’t belong on San Francisco Bay’s shoreline, or in Bay Area neighborhoods.
 Join with Baykeeper in saying no to the export of coal from Oakland.